MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 ```

 > [!IMPORTANT]
-> To submit an Q# operation to the Resource Estimator, the operation cannot take any input arguments and must have a `Unit` return value.
+> To submit an Q# operation to the Resource Estimator, the operation must have a `Unit` return value.

 Now, estimate the physical resources for this operation using the default assumptions.
 You can submit the operation to the Resource Estimator target using the `qsharp.azure.execute` function.